androidthings/sample-googleassistant/README.md

-Google Assistant API Sample for the AIY Projects Voice Kit
+Google Assistant API Sample for AIY Projects Voice Kit
 ==========================================================

 This sample shows how to call the Google Assistant API from Android Things using the [AIY Projects Voice Kit][voice-kit].